plone/volto/packages/generator-volto/README.md

 # Yeoman Volto App Generator

-@plone/generator-volto is a Yeoman generator that helps you to set up Volto via the command line.
+@plone/generator-volto is a Yeoman generator that helps you to set up a Volto project via the command line.

 ## Installation